mcarina/teste-tecnico-frontend-backend/backend/README.md

 # Backend with C#

-If you want to run only the backend project, use the command below.
+If you want to run only the frontend project, make sure you are inside the backend project directory: `teste-tecnico-frontend-backend/backend`. use the command below.

 To install and run the project, make sure you have **Docker** installed on your machine.